Top 5 Opel Transmission Problems

 Is your Opel have transmission problems?
 Learn the top 5 Opel transmission problems by following the procedures below.

 Opels with a 6-speed 6T40 transverse automatic transmission designated Hydra-Matic can suffer from inoperable TCC lock-up.
 In some cases, the TCC will lock up very harshly.
-In general, this will hurt fuel economy and can even cause transmission fluid overheating.
-The TCU will detect if there is an issue with TCC engagement and trigger a check engine light, so there will be a corresponding code.
+This will generally hurt fuel economy and can even cause transmission fluid overheating.
+The TCU will detect if there is an issue with TCC engagement and trigger a check engine light so there will be a corresponding code.

 Possible causes and solutions